 Although torrent file sharing is relatively risky, it is still the most reliable and efficient means of data transfer.
 In fact, it is used by millions of people every day worldwide.
 Torrenting in itself is not difficult at all, however, the stigma surrounding it can be overwhelming for new users.

-Therefore, we have made a detailed torrent guide addressing all the terminologies regarding torrent and its downloading.
-We’ve also covered how to spot so you don’t face any issues later on.
+Therefore, we have made a detailed torrent guide addressing all the terminologies regarding torrents and their downloading.
+We’ve also covered how to spot it so you don’t face any issues later on.

 This guide is very lengthy and very in depth, so make sure you grab some snacks for the knowledge journey.

 - How Bittorrent File Sharing Works?

 - Common Bittorrent Terminologies

 - Legalities Regarding BitTorrent

 - Use VPN Service to Protect your Privacy